Judging registrations for 2024 are now closed. Registrations for 2025 will open on Monday 3 March.

 This competition gives volunteer judges an opportunity to view a broad range of projects from around the state.
 Participants can judge either in their own home or school (Electronic Categories ONLY) or at dedicated Judging Days.

 Judges more often than not work as part of a judging team; this provides the opportunity to network, gain ideas and inspiration.
-All judges will also receive a Professional Development Certificate upon completion of the competition.
+Judges can choose to receive a Professional Development Certificate upon completion of the competition.

 And, if you're new to judging, you will be paired with an experienced judge to guide you through the process!